- How is eye cancer treated?

 Medicines for eye melanoma

-Melanoma that has spread outside of the eye can be hard to treat, and unfortunately standard chemotherapy drugs are usually not very effective.
+Melanoma that has spread outside of the eye can be hard to treat, and unfortunately standard chemotherapy drugs often are not very helpful.

 Immunotherapy drugs: These drugs work by helping the body’s own immune system recognize and attack cancer cells.
-Ipilimumab (Yervoy®) is a drug that has been shown to help some people with melanoma of the skin, and it is now being studied for use in eye melanomas.
-Several other immunotherapy drugs have also shown promise in early studies, but some of these might be available only through clinical trials.
+Drugs such as pembrolizumab (Keytruda®) and ipilimumab (Yervoy®) have been shown to help some people with melanoma of the skin.
+These and some other immunotherapy drugs are now being studied for eye melanomas as well.

 Targeted drugs: Some newer drugs target parts of melanoma cells that make them different from normal cells.
 For example, about half of all skin melanomas have a change (mutation) in a gene called BRAF, and several drugs that target this gene change are now available to treat these cancers.
 Unfortunately, this mutation is much less common in uveal melanomas, but in people who have it, these drugs might be helpful.
 Drugs targeting other gene changes are now being studied as well.